-Houseplants that have new branches and growing tips that have an infestation of insects like mealy bug may need to be removed and thrown away.
-Don’t waste any time trying to root out indoor plants full of mealy bugs and or a stem infested with scale insects – throw it away including the infested or contaminated pot soil.
+Houseplants that have new branches and growing tips that have an infestation of common pests like mealybugs, spider mites, and thrips may need to be removed and thrown away.

 Dracaena – Containing Size

-In order for indoor plants to look good in any interior setting they need to “fit the space”.
-Over time a good healthy dracaena will outgrow that standard 8′ feet tall ceiling.
+For indoor plants to look good in any interior setting, they must “fit the space.”
+Over time, a good, healthy dracaena will outgrow that standard 8′ feet tall ceiling.

-Now, we know our only option is to perform houseplant surgery.
+Now, we know our only option is to perform houseplant surgery like dracaena marginata pruning.

-Remember, that when pruning Dracaena at the top your new growing tip(s) are going to be coming out of the top of the cane.
+Remember that when pruning Dracaena at the top, your new growing tip(s) will come out of the cane’s top.

-Make sure that you remove enough of stems and excess from your indoor plants to allow for future growth or should we say re-growth.
+Make sure you remove enough stems and excess from your indoor plants to allow for future healthy growth or, say, re-growth of new leaves.

-If your plant is hitting the top of an standard ceiling, think about removing 24 to 30 inches or more than two feet minimum.
+If your plant is hitting the top of a standard ceiling, think about removing 24″ to 30″ inches or more than 2′ feet minimum.

-The new growth on a Dracaena fragrans or massengaena can be 8 to 12 inches.
-It won’t be long before you’ll be corn plant pruning your indoor plants down again, with your good growing techniques.
+The new growth with multiple stalks on a Dracaena fragrans or Massangeana can be 8″ to 12″ inches.
+It won’t be long before you prune your cornstalk plant again with your good growing techniques.